 starting at $1850/month

 Not sure where to start, or how to organize all those ideas?
 I’m not the least bit surprised.
 A book is a big project.
 In this process, we will move you from overwhelmed to organized.
+This is your package if you haven’t started writing your book yet.

-In the planning stage, we go broad in order to narrow down.
+In the Blueprint, we go broad in order to narrow down.
 We get granular on your reasons for writing this book, the reader you’re writing it for, and the best way to tell it.
 In fiction, l help you figure out your characters, their motivations and fears, the stakes they’re facing and the struggles they overcome.
 In nonfiction, we build a concept flow that takes your reader on an unforgettable journey of transformation and possibility.

 We use these initial weeks to build a robust framework that will guide your narrative.
 You’ll know exactly what you’re supposed to write every time you sit down.

-Time to completion: 4 weeks
+Time to completion: 6–8 weeks

-starting at $2500
+starting at $3500

 Nonfiction book proposal